zzzprojects/learn-orm/tutorials/dapper-contrib/getting-started.md

 # Getting Started

-Dapper is a NuGet library that extends the `IDbConnection` interface.
+**Dapper.Contrib** is a NuGet library that extends the `IDbConnection` interface.
 It adds some generic utility methods to the Dapper and particularly CRUD operations become much simpler with **Dapper.Contrib**.

  - It is one of the most popular add-on libraries for enhancing Dapper.
  - It provides methods that enable you to write less code for the basic CRUD operations.